pwwang/python-varname/README.raw.md

   - A value wrapper to store the variable name that a value is assigned to, using `Wrapper`
   - A decorator to register `__varname__` to functions/classes, using `register`
+  - A helper function to create dict without explicitly specifying the key-value pairs, using `jsobj`
   - A `debug` function to print variables with their names and values

 ## Credits